 Wedged between the end of the school day and the start of after-school activities is usually a stop at the Alumni Campus Store.
 The store serves as a hub, similar to a student union on a college campus.
 Students gather under a covered porch for conversation, banter, and snacks.
 Inside, there are pictures and signatures of alumni surrounding stools and cafe tables.
 A big spot for OHA community, the campus store is the heartbeat of the student body.

 Do students wear school uniforms?

-Yes, during the academic day, students wear “School Dress” — navy or khaki pants, shorts, black skorts, polo shirts, and pullovers.
-Students wear their own “relaxed” clothing (e.g., jeans, sweats, and T-shirts) during non-academic hours, and wear “Sunday Dress” (jackets and ties for boys, skorts and sweaters for girls) for worship attendance and special functions.
+Yes, during the academic day, students wear “School Dress” — navy or khaki pants, shorts, plaid skirts, polo shirts, and pullovers.
+Students wear their own “relaxed” clothing (e.g., jeans, sweats, and T-shirts) during non-academic hours, and wear “Sunday Dress” (jackets and ties for boys, skirts and sweaters for girls) for worship attendance and special functions.
 All school uniform items (including shoes and a winter coat) are purchased during the admissions process and are distributed on campus during orientation.

 What do we do on weekends?

 Some Saturdays have a half-day of classes (which leaves space for longer breaks for students to travel home between semesters).
 When not in Saturday classes, students relax in the dorms; engage in on-campus activities like flag football, paintball, and pool tournaments; participate in and cheer on classmates at athletic events; hang out together during campus socials; or go “off hill” on special activity trips for volunteering, environmental field work, movies, or other activities in the community.
 On Sunday we have church attendance in the morning, and the afternoon is free to rest and prepare for the week to come.